prplecake/jrgnsn.net/_posts/2019-05-07-There-Once-Was-a-Sysadmin.md

 1. I don't have to worry about configuring all the MX, TXT, and other records related to mail systems.
-2. FastMail is much more convinient for me to access than CloudFlare.
+2. FastMail is much more convenient for me to access than CloudFlare.
 3. I don't necessarily require DDoS protection (which I wasn't paying for anyhow).
 4. FastMail makes it incredibly easy to serve a file or directory from